David Titus

 Market Structures, Prejudice, and the Residual Wage Gap between Refugees and Natives

-Do Integration Courses Alleviate Refugee Downgrading?
+Do Vocational Language Courses Improve Refugee Integration?
 Evidence from Germany

 Gender Gaps: International Evidence on the Role of Family Policy